Okon-Itrechio/STUDENTS-PERFORMANCE-ANALYSIS/README.md

 # STUDENTS-PERFORMANCE-ANALYSIS
 ## Project Overview
-This project aims to analyse students' performance data to gain insights into their performance in relation to factors such as race/ethnicity, parents' educational level, the quality of lunch received at school, and whether they completed any test-preparation courses before taking the actual tests.
+This project aims to analyse students' performance data to using factors such as race/ethnicity,
+parents' educational level, the quality of lunch received and test-preparation to gain insight into
+their performance.

 ## Data Source
 https://www.kaggle.com/datasets/spscientist/students-performance-in-exams/data

 ## Methods
-•	Data Cleaning and Preparation: The dataset was cleaned  and three more columns were included which are ID, Average score and Grade columns.
+•	Data Cleaning: The dataset was cleaned and columns such as ID, Average score and Grade were added to the dataset.
-•	Data Visualization: Power BI was used to create dashboards and visual reports to highlight key metrics such as total average, gender distribution by race/ethnicity, total average by race/ethnicity and lunch type, and so on.
+•	Data Visualization: Visualization was done by using Power BI to create dashboards and highlight on key metrics such as total average by parental level of education, race /ethnicity, type of lunch and test preparation.
+Gender distribution was also highlighted.
 ## Tools
 1. Microsoft Excel
 2. SQL Server
 3. Power BI

 ## Insights and Findings
-•	Gender balance: The dataset contained 482 male and 518 female students.
+•	The dataset contained 1000 students with 482 male and 518 female students.

-•	Performance Insights: The class average score is approximately 67.77.
+•	The class average score is approximately 67.77.
 Male students averaged 65.84, while female students averaged 69.57.

-•	Lunch Type: Students who had standard lunches averaged 70.84, while those who had free/reduced lunch averaged 62.20
+•	Students who had standard lunch performed better than while those who had free/reduced lunch.

-•	Test Preparedness Course: Those who completed a test preparedness course outperformed those who didn't (72.7 to 65.0 average scores).
+•	Students who completed test preparation course performed better those who didn't complete test preparation course.

-•	Parents' Level of Education: Students' average performances were proportional to the level of their parents' educational level.
+•	 Students with parents that had higher level of education performed better that those with parents with lower level of education.

       o	Master's Degree: 74